 Make sure that your radiator and antifreeze reserves are topped off, and also make sure to refill your windshield wiper fluid reserve with a formula that will not freeze and clog the jets.
 Ask your mechanic if you should switch to a winter weight motor oil, as well.
 If you’ve not used your windshield wipers much recently, ensure that they aren’t cracked or broken.

-If you’ve been hurt in a crash due to another driver’s negligence or recklessness, contact the knowledgeable Hudson Valley car accident attorneys at Rusk, Wadlin, Heppner & Martuscello for a consultation on your claims, in Kingston at 845-331-4100, or 845-236-4411 in Marlboro.
+If you’ve been hurt in a crash due to another driver’s negligence or recklessness, contact a knowledgeable Kingston traffic accident lawyer at Rusk Wadlin Heppner & Martuscello for a consultation on your claims, in Kingston at 845-331-4100, or 845-236-4411 in Marlboro.